Nic30/hwtHls/README.md

   This class is container of HLS settings (Scheduler/Alocator...), information about resources and capabilities of target and target specific components (transceiver, PLL wrapper).

+* All parts of hwtHls can be modified, there are is no magic.
+All parts can be used separately.

 ### Why hwtHls is not compiler
 * Nearly all HLS synthesizers performing conversion from source language to target language.
 HwtHls is different.